josmyJJ/HidingIrrelevantContent/README.md

 </body>
 </html>
 ```
-8. Edit the index template
+8. Edit the secure template
     * Open secure.html
     * Edit it to look like this:
 ```html